PennyLaneAI/pennylane/doc/development/guide/architecture.rst

 execute the quantum circuit, or in a "backward" fashion in which it provides gradients (or, more precisely, *jacobian-vector products*).

-Let's go through these components one-by-one, this time from the "inside out".
+Let's go through these components one-by-one, this time from the "inside out" of the schematic drawing above.

 Operator
 ********